the Baltic consonants š, ž, č are written out as sh, zh, ch.

 ragas horn (to blow)

-ragastā horn
+ragasta horn

 raibas striped

-railē shrew, bitch
+raile shrew, bitch

-raisas wrist ( "crooked")
+raisas wrist

 raistas marsh